-The Group does not have an internal audit department.
-During the year ended 31 December 2021, the Group has engaged Annie Chan & Associates Limited to perform certain agreed-upon procedures to assist the Board in reviewing the Group's internal control systems and compliance.
+The Group does not have an internal audit department as it has engaged an independent third-party professional firm to perform such function.
+During the year ended 31 December 2022, the Group had engaged Annie Chan & Associates Limited to perform certain agreed-upon procedures to assist the Board and the Audit Committee in reviewing the Group's internal control systems and compliance.